 Woodlands and trees

-The Kent Downs AONB is one of Britain’s most wooded landscapes and it covers over 20% of the AONB (17,579ha).
+The Kent Downs National Landscape is one of Britain’s most wooded landscapes and it covers over 20% of the National Landscape (17,579ha).
 It is the second largest land-use after farming and is a vital component of the natural beauty of the Kent Downs.
 Woodlands support a variety of wildlife and plants and also offer areas for people to enjoy through walking, cycling, horse riding among other activities.

 Almost 70% of the Kent Downs woodlands are ancient woodland meaning they have been continuously present since at least 1600 AD.
 The rich ground flora of ancient woodlands include bluebells, wood anemones, ramsons and yellow archangel and the bird song of warblers, nightingale and nightjar can be heard too.
 The ancient woodlands of the Kent Downs also preserve the evidence of thousands of years of human activity in earthworks, monuments and place names.